HelanSatish/Biophysical_Models/README.md

 For a more detailed understanding, refer to "Simulation of the Undiseased Human Cardiac Ventricular Action Potential: Model Formulation and Experimental Validation" by
 Thomas O'Hara, László Virág, András Varró and Yoram Rudy.

+Ten Tusscher Model (2d tissue)

+This initial version was a preliminary implementation of the Ten Tusscher 2004 model, using MATLAB code generated from the CellML format available on the PhysioNet repository.
+It represents an early attempt to extend the single-cell model into a two-dimensional tissue simulation.
+While the code was functional, it served primarily as a proof of concept and was subsequently refined and optimized in later versions.
+This code was developed to simulate an endocardial tissue model with a grid size of 100×100.
+It also records the simulation output as a video file named endoparallel.avi.
+The most recent version of the potential update is available at the following link https://github.com/HelanSatish/P535T.